Aggregate-Intellect/sherpa/docs/How_To/Tutorials/document_reader.rst

 Run the PDF reader
 ******************

 Before we can run the PDF reader, we need to add a environment variable for OpenAI API key.
-You can get the API key from the OpenAI website.
-Create a file called `.env` and add the following code:
+You can get thane API key from the OpenAI website.
+Once you have your key, create a file called `.env` and add the following code:

 .. code-block:: bash